Introduction

 E99°15.950 |

-Note: Northern Line Railway Stationing is south to north
+(Note: Northern Line Railway Stationing increases from south to north)

 The three bridges are well described in on-the-ground track-walking by members of ROTFAITHAI.COM.
 The texts are in Thai, but are fairly well translated if using Google Chrome as a browser.
 While the links are to relevant portions of their narrations, the first walk (Nakhonlampang) starts at the Composite Bridge and goes north, while the second walk (mirage_II) starts at the Khun Tan Tunnel and goes south: